Vero Voice Blog

 By Richard Godman

 Residential properties are usually safer when someone is living in them.
-It’s less likely that someone will break in, or that they’ll be damaged by floods, storms, fire or animals.
+It’s less likely that someone will break in, or will cause malicious damage, or that the home will be extensively damaged by floods, storms, fire or animals (if someone is there to help protect the home).
 If damage does occur, someone living in the house will spot it and be able to clean it up quickly.

 That’s why most insurance policies specify that residential properties must be occupied.